 – Julia Abramson (2005)[9, p.19]

 A similar product is made by a party who believes they are transmitting a deity’s work, or a ghost’s, or some other entity of that sort.
 Also, ghost writers, authors, etc… fall into a similar category.
-However, I don’t think these qualify as mystification, for the intent to deceive is not the same.
+However, I don’t think these qualify as mystification, for the intent to deceive and later reveal is not the same.

 Disinformation is produced when a person purposefully creates false information.